 Section 4.
-Employer Contributions to the Health Reimbursement Arrangement for Active Employees: SWWC will make an annual contribution to individual accounts under the health reimbursement arrangement for qualifying bargaining unit members in the amount of: 2023-24:
+Employer Contributions to the Health Reimbursement Arrangement for Active Employees: SWWC will make an annual contribution to individual accounts under the health reimbursement arrangement for qualifying bargaining unit members.
+Any excess employer contribution will be placed in the VEBA for VEBA eligible employees